Chesapeake Bay Cruise With American

 One of the authentic traditional trades at work in Williamsburg, VA. * Photo: Heidi Sarna

-On my November cruise, the American Glory docked for two days in Norfolk, Yorktown and D.C. — giving us time to wander around on our own.
+On our November cruise, the American Glory docked for two days in Norfolk, Yorktown and D.C. — giving us time to wander around on our own.
 For instance, in Norfolk, Debbie and I walked 10 blocks to the Chrysler Museum of Art for a look at their impressive glass collection.
-In Yorktown, we took a pleasant stroll along the shoreline to admire our ship against a beautiful pinky-orange sunset streaking the sky.
+In Yorktown, we took a pleasant sunset stroll along the shoreline to admire our ship against a beautiful pinky-orange streaked sky.

 Chesapeake Bay Cruise With American Cruise Lines, docked against a lovely sunset